gabin-rousseau/roadblock_project/README.md

 _This repository gathers resources relevant to the **Computer simulation of a roadblock model of translational control** project_

-Author: Gabin A. M. ROUSSEAU
+Author: Gabin A. M. Rousseau

 Supervisors: Dr Edward Wallace and Dr Ramon Grima